 The IMTA also works to promote a positive image of the trucking industry and this event is one of those efforts.
 This yearly event honors the drivers and families from various companies across the state of Iowa.
 Their hard work and safe driving, with the support of their families, is simply how it works.
 Those that win in their category go on to compete at the national level.

 Drivers show their amazing skills in a number of ways such as written tests, oral interviews, Pre-Trip and Range skills.
-Drivers can be rather competitive, but there is a noticable comradery.
-This brother and sisterhood exists regardless of company, equipment, gender or race.
+Drivers can be rather competitive, but there is a noticeable comradery.
+This brother and sisterhood exist regardless of company, equipment, gender or race.

 Written by Freddie Jones